YorkshireDev/Replicate/README.md

 4. Graphical user interface that shows the stage (copy(ing), checksum, completed) that each individual file/folder is in.

-5. Multithreaded copying (as mentioned above), each item in the Copy list will get assigned its own thread to copy in parallel.
+5. Multithreaded copying (as mentioned above), each item in the transfer list will get assigned its own thread to copy in parallel.
 Thread-count is limited by number of CPU threads.
+Smaller files will have more parallelism than larger files in an attempt to not bog down a drive.

-6. Checksum (as mentioned above) will not only verify integrity of files/folders, but will restart the copy for that file/folder if the file/folder is corrupted.
+6. Checksum (as mentioned above) will not only verify integrity of files, but will restart the copy for that file if the file is corrupted in-flight.

+7. Ability to set a limit on how many times to retry a transfer/checksum (default is 8).
+Set it to -1 for infinite retries.

+8. Duplicate prevention and other input filtering are present.

 ---